 Make sure your article is scannable

-Make it succinct and immediately relevant.
-Especially in your intro.
-You've only got a few seconds to reel them before they bounce onto the next bit of shiny content.
+Sure!
+Your words need to be succinctly written and immediately relevant.
+Especially in your introduction.
+You've only got a few seconds to reel them in before they bounce onto the next bit of shiny content.
 They're fickle.

-There are a few Golden Rules for making copy skimmable:
+There are a few Golden Rules for making your article copy skimmable:

 - Less is more - Write short paragraphs